sudheer517/PowerShell/README.md

 # PowerShell
-#Contains
+#Contains \n
-Manual deployment of WebApplication to IIS
-PowerShell script to deploy WebApplication to IIS
+Manual deployment of WebApplication to IIS \n PowerShell script to deploy WebApplication to IIS \n